-0 IDENTIFY & PROVE DEFICIENCY The Locality (Applicant) submits local Comprehensive Community Plans, Community Development Plans & Market Studies explicitly identifying & substantiating a tourism Deficiency in their local, tourism economy 0 IDENTIFY PROJECT + SUBMIT VTC'S TOURISM DEVELOPMENT PLAN DOCUMEN T The Locality identifies a Developer partner and Project which fills this Deficiency VTC reviews before Step 3 8 VERIFY FINANCING + FINALIZE PERFORMANCE AGREEMENT Work with Virginia Resources Authority to verify committed financing, debt structuring & gap reimbursement The Developer is sole owner of all debt with Lenders and secures all financing, including the gap financing, prior to applying for TDFP gap financing VTC reviews before continuing 4 CREATE & VERIFY TOURISM ZONE ORDINANCE Pass a Local Ordinance creating a "Tourism Zone" in which the project's footprint must be located Local Government ADOPT A PROJECT ORDINANCE This step cannot be completed until Steps 1 through are completed and reviewed by VTC Pass a Local Ordinance adopting Steps 1 through a including the specific development project by name a commitment to financing The Final Application is the documentation from the completed, previous steps 6 PAY APPLICATION FEE Submit \$500 application & processing fee paid by either Developer or Locality 0 APPLICATION REVIEW BY STATE COMPTROLLER The State Comptroller reviews Final Application Review period, including possible requests for more data Sends Certification Letter if certification is approved 8 ANNOUNCE TDFP CERTIFICATION • VTC coordinates with Locality a Media Release from the Governor's + Announcement Event if requested 9 DEBT SERVICE > After business opening • VTC provides Locality with VA Dept. of Tax Contact to arrange partner payments for duration of financing debt
+Share Locality 's current tourism investment in staff, infrastructure, development & marketing 0 LOCAL TOURISM INVESTMENT + SUBSTANTIATE DEFICIENCY The Locality (Applicant) submits local Comprehensive Community Plans, Community Development Plans & Market Studies explicitly identifying & substantiating a tourism Deficiency in their local, tourism economy 1.
+IDENTIFY PROJECT + SUBMIT TOURISM DEVELOPMENT PLAN The Locality identifies a Developer partner and Project which fills this Deficiency The Locality completes the Tourism Development Plan supplied 2 2.
+DEVELOPER SUBMITS A LETTER OF NEED by VTC The Developer submits a Letter of Need stating that but for the TDFP, the project cannot proceed with its current funding Local Government 9 DEFICIENCY & PROJECT REVIEW Initial review of data and research collected with (3) outcomes: 1.
+The Deficiency is not met, and not eligible for TDFP 2.
+There are areas of improvement before reviewing again 3.
+Deficiency is met, and the project can proceed with applying VERIFY FINANCING + FINALIZE PERFORMANCE AGREEMENT Work with Virginia Resources Authority to verify committed financing, debt structuring & gap reimbursement The Developer is sole owner of all debt with Lenders and secures all financing, including the gap financing, prior to applying for TDFP gap financing CREATE & VERIFY TOURISM ZONE ORDINANCE Pass a Local Ordinance creating a "Tourism Zone" in which the project's footprint must be located Must be completed AFTER Steps 1 through 3 are completed and reviewed by VTC DOPT A PROJECT ORDINANCE Pass a Local Ordinance adopting Steps 1 through 5 including the specific development project by name & commitment to financing The Final Application is the documentation from the completed, previous steps ······ PAY APPLICATION FEE Submit \$500 application & processing fee paid by either Developer or Locality 8 APPLICATION REVIEW BY STATE COMPTROLLER Only when Steps (1) through (6) are deemed complete by VTC is the Application completed The State Comptroller reviews Final Application Review period, including possible requests for more data Sends Certification Letter if certification is approved 9 ANNOUNCE TDFP CERTIFICATION DEBT SERVICE > VTC coordinates with Locality a Media Release from the Governor's + Announcement Event if requested VTC provides Locality with VA Dept. of Tax Contact to arrange 10 After business opening o VIC provides Locality with VA Dept. of Tax Contact to arrange partner payments for duration of financing debt